• Home

 Shelter

 No shelter from wind or ocean winds is required.
-Eucalyptus viminalis can grow in coastal conditions (perfect for coastal gardens) and copes well with high winds.
+Eucalyptus viminalis can grow in coastal conditions and copes well with high winds.
 Young trees, as always, should be staked for their first few years to prevent excessive rocking while the roots establish.

 Planting Eucalyptus viminalis